 On the Big Island it will really depend on how much time you have and how the flight costs break out.
 On our most recent trip to the Big Island we got an amazing award ticket redemption but we could only use it to fly to Kona roundtrip, so we bit the bullet and drove across the Saddle Road and on to Volcano Village as soon as we landed.
 It was mid-day, so we had plenty of time to do it (and also stop for groceries) before dark, but it was two hours of driving after a five hour flight.
 If you’re coming from the east coast and your travel involves multiple flights then your calculus might be different.

 One a different trip the price for flying into one airport and out of the other wasn’t any higher, so it was worth the time and reduced driving to pay the drop fee.
 Before you solidify your Big Island itinerary, it’s worth weighing all of these factors and checking the price of a one way rental to decide what’s right for you.

 Parking in Hawaii can be totally free or really expensive depending on your trip

 On our five week family trip to Oahu, I don’t think we dropped more than $50 total for parking.
-We stayed at this super amazing house that had free parking, visited public beaches and generally explored all over.
+We stayed at an amazing house that had free parking, visited public beaches and generally explored all over.
 Every now and then we paid a few dollars at a meter in Honolulu, for the lot at Hanauma Bay or to park close to the Diamond Head hike.